jbaudanza/project-packets/chat-room/chat-room.md

 *chat.js*

 The parts of the code between `/*` and `*/` are called "comments".
+They serve no functional purpose, other than to inform the reader.
 You do not need to type in the comments.

 ~~~ javascript
 /*